 - Annual roadtrip;

 Robin offers different formulas (daily, one month only, annual): more info here

 And in order to reward new applicants: Robin offers a coaching session (1-to-1) to the first ten new members (for the annual membership).
 Use the code RideshaperXCruizador2020 when registering.

 The rider who wants to buy a helmet often has to compromise between comfort and style.
 The biker keen on character motorcycles will favor style and will buy a Jet helmet (Bell for example) or a neo-retro helmets, like the Shoei Ex-Zero.
 Bikers who like to ride long/far will be buy Touring helmets (Shoei GT-Air for example).
 And the more fortunate will buy two.
 But what if you want to go on a long road trip in the comfort of a boudoir while riding in style?

 Shoei, with its new Glamster model (combination of Glamor + Hipster), may well have found the right blend by managing to combine the two, namely a vintage look and modern technology.
 The second interesting aspect is that with three shell sizes for five helmet sizes, the Glamster is quite compact and is significantly less bulky, visually, than one of its main competitors, the Bell Bullitt.
-Which turns out to be, in terms of sound insulation, less efficient than the Glamster.
+Which turns out to be, in terms of sound insulation and usability, less versatile than the Glamster.